elifesciences-publications/Weir_2017_analysis/README.md

 __Before trying to re-capitulate segmentation using the scripts in sample_segmentation, be sure to read the readme within that folder.__

+The R scripts contained in this repository require the following packages to be installed:
+- readr
+- plyr
+- dplyr
+- ggplot2
+- gridExtra
+- Cairo

+See [pyto_segmenter](https://github.com/deniclab/pyto_segmenter) for the list of python dependencies.

 _Last updated 5.29.17_